dvincenz/d.messenger/README.md

 Feel free to fork the project or contribute to this project to make it usable as opensource independently messenger.

+## Deployment
+On following link you can test the messenger.
+IOTA dev net is using for sending messages. https://dvincenz.github.io/d.messenger/

-Right now you should be able to send and resive messages.
-Check the feature list or simply clone the porject and try it your self. **Messages will not be encripted, every one can read your messages - feature need to be implemented**
+Not all the features are implemented right now. **Group messages will not be encrypted, everyone can read your group messages - feature need to be implemented for groups as well**

 ## Features
 - [x] send and store messages in the tangle